Craig Hummer

 Craig B. Hummer (born May 20, 1965) is an American sportscaster.
 He is best known for his coverage of the Tour de France, Olympic Games, and Professional Bull Riders (PBR) events.
 Hummer is a former competitive ocean swimmer and lifeguard.
-Hummer won 39 national championship titles, including 7 years as International Ironman.
+He won 39 national championship titles, including seven years as International Ironman.

 Early life and education

-Hummer was born in Akron, Ohio on May 20, 1965.
+Hummer was born in Akron, Ohio, on May 20, 1965.
 He was a swimmer at Thomas Worthington High School, where he swam All-American times in three events.
-Hummer received an academic scholarship to attend Kenyon College, and earned 17 All-American titles in the school's NCAA Division III program.
+He received an academic scholarship to attend Kenyon College, and earned 17 All-American titles in the school's NCAA Division III program.
 He went on to become a surf racer.

 Career

 Swimming

 After graduation, Hummer applied to be a Los Angeles County lifeguard.
 In 1987, he won his first national title at a lifeguard competition in Hawaii.
-In 1988, Hummer made the US team that traveled to the World Championships in Australia.
+In 1988, he made the U.S. team that traveled to the World Championships in Australia.
 In 1989, Hummer was the U.S. Ocean Ironman Champion for the first time.
 He has been the U.S. Ocean Ironman Champion seven times. starting in 1989.

 In 1990, he participated in a single race for the Uncle Toby's Super Series, which was held in Hawaii, and was invited to compete in the series in Australia.
-In 1990 he won the three-day United States Lifesaving Association (USLA).
-That year, he went to Australia to participate in Uncle Toby's Super Series where top ranked lifeguards travel the continent competing.
+That same year, he won the three-day United States Lifesaving Association (USLA).
+Also that same year, he went to Australia to participate in Uncle Toby's Super Series where top ranked lifeguards travel the continent competing.
 Hummer was the first American invited to participate in this event.
 He competed annually in Australia for four years, and was voted Most Improved in 1993.
 In his last year participating in Uncle Toby's Super Series, he took 9th place.

-He won the USLA championship again in 1991, and in 1992, he won 7 events at the U.S. Lifesaving Association National Championships, and 8 events in 1993.
+He won the USLA championship again in 1991, and in 1992, he won seven events at the U.S. Lifesaving Association National Championships, and eight events in 1993.

 Hummer won six consecutive series title in the Bud Light Ocean Festival Series.

-Hummer finished second in the Outrigger's Waikiki King's Race, part of Outrigger Hotel's Hawaiian OceanFest, in 1991.
+He finished second in the Outrigger's Waikiki King's Race, part of Outrigger Hotel's Hawaiian OceanFest, in 1991.
 He won the competition the next four consecutive years.
 He also won the U.S. Surf Lifesaving Championship six times.

 Hummer was emcee of the National Lifeguard Championships in 1996.
-In 1997, Hummer hosted the Wakiki King's race and was a commentator on the Fox Sports' Association of Volleyball Professionals series.
+In 1997, he hosted the Wakiki King's race and was a commentator on the Fox Sports' Association of Volleyball Professionals series.
 He also commentated the Oceanman World Tour.

 He has appeared on Family Feud with the Los Angeles County Lifeguards.
-Hummer has also done ads for Gatorade, Carl's Jr, Ford, and Dr. Pepper.
-Hummer has also appeared on Baywatch, Late Show with David Letterman, The Golden Girls. and NBC's Today Show.
+Hummer has also done ads for Gatorade, Carl's Jr., Ford, and Dr. Pepper.
+He has also appeared on Baywatch, Late Show with David Letterman, The Golden Girls. and NBC's Today Show.